DynamicsAndNeuralSystems/Time-reversibility/README.md

     uv run src/main/python/0-full_dataframe_generation.py

 This generates a Python dataframe that can be subsequently analyzed following the same procedure described above in the **1.
 Using supplied pre-processed data to reproduce results** section.

+### Robustness analysis

+Follow the instructions above and use the code provided for the main analysis to generate time series with different length, analyze them through _hctsa_ and pre-process the `HCTSA_frwd.mat` and `HCTSA_bkwde.mat` matrices.

 ### Notes on package management